 The other highlights being the Saklikent Gorge where you can do an amazing canyoning walk and the city of Hierapolis in Pamukkale built on top of white terraces formed by natural minerals and hot springs, this site has an amazing view that cannot be missed.

 Where to stay and where NOT to stay

 Romance Hotel was located near the main sites in Istanbul, there are some great food places nearby and it’s within walking distance of nearly everything.
-The hotel is a little on the tacky side, if the name Romance Hotel didn’t already give that away for you, but the breakfast is great and the rooms are clean.
+The hotel is a little on the tacky side if the name Romance Hotel didn’t already give that away for you, but the breakfast is great and the rooms are clean.

 Kolin Hotel in Canakkale is the only five-star hotel in the area.
-It’s right on the water which makes for a beautiful sunset, close to a supermarket and sports a delicious buffet with amazing savory and sweet options.
+It’s right on the water which makes for a beautiful sunset, close to a supermarket and sports a delicious buffet with amazing savoury and sweet options.

 Ozcelik Hotel in Kusadasi is right on the water and if you get a room high up overlooking the water it could be quite nice.
 However, steer well clear of the food as I received a very nasty stomach infection after eating here.
 If you need one, there’s a hospital just up the road.
 Tell them I sent you.

 Intermar Hotel in Marmaris is definitely a spot to avoid at all costs, not only will your shower take 15 minutes to get warm and leak everywhere you will also be able to hear every other person in the hotel talking, walking, sleeping, eating or snoring.

 Dreamland Holiday Village is just outside of Fethiye and a long way from everything, but still a lovely hotel.
 It is quite a drive to get to the amazing beaches, in fact, it is quite a drive to get anywhere of real importance around Fethiye.
 The hotel is quaint with a great dinner service and lovely staff, but I would recommend staying somewhere along the beach in Oludeniz instead.